vikas-sumfactor/Netflix--2.0/README.md

   in card img error handling using usestate hook

-  framer motion used for hovering effect in caed img
+  framer motion used for hovering effect in card img